ViBES: A Conversational Agent with Behaviorally-Intelligent 3D Virtual Body: The Converse3D Dataset

 \subsection{Consolidating Existing Motion Datasets}

 While most motion datasets cover only subsets of modalities, their scale and fidelity are valuable for cross-modal learning.
 We integrate HumanML3D ($\sim$24K text–motion pairs), BEAT2 ($\sim$70 hours audio–motion), Embody3D ($\sim$50 hours audio with full body), and TFHP (audio with facial annotations).
-All sequences are retargeted to a common SMPL-X/FLAME parameters with consistent axes, then resampled to 25 fps.
-For comparability, we retain both skeletal (HumanML3D) and rotation-space (expressive) representations when available, while maintaining a canonical SMPL-X/FLAME parameter stream for training.
-During ingestion, we verify annotation completeness, correct cross-modal timing, and discard segments that fail kinematic or alignment checks, yielding a harmonized pool that complements the YouTube corpus with large-scale text-audio data.
+All sequences are retargeted to a common SMPL-X/FLAME parameters, then resampled to 25 fps.